 Water, lots of it

 We repeat: lots of water.
-Take at least 2 litres of water with you to start.
+Take at least two litres of water with you to start.
 There will be a couple of places to pick up more on the way, although the price is around ¥500 to ¥800 for a small bottle — as with snacks, the key is to find a balance between how much you’re willing to spend and how much you’re willing to carry.
 But staying hydrated is the top priority.

 Cash and coins

-There are a couple of shops on the way up and a small restaurant at the summit (as well as the highest vending machine in Japan, possibly the world), but everything is at least twice the regular price, and it’s safer to have some of your own supplies just in case.
+There are a couple of shops on the way up Fuji and a small restaurant at the summit (as well as the highest vending machine in Japan, possibly the world), but everything is at least twice the regular price, and it’s safer to have some of your own supplies just in case.

-Climbing Mount Fuji with a guide
+Climbing Mt.
+Fuji with a guide

 Going with a guide can be very rewarding. | Photo by Aimee Gardner

-How to get to Mount Fuji
+How to get to Mt.
+Fuji

-Getting the bus to Fuji
+Getting the bus to Mt.
+Fuji

 2 to 2.5 hours